dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     > **Note**: In the screen shots below, ***192.168.2.13*** is the IP Address of the IoT Gateway being connected to.
 Replace that IP Address with the IP Address of your IoT Gateway.
 That is the IP Address that should be displayed on the LCD Panel attached to your Arduino 101.

     - Visit the <a target="_blank" href="http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html">PuTTY download page</a>.
-    - Under the "For Windows on Intel x86" heading, click on the "putty.exe" link to download the latest release version to your computer.
-Or if you prefer to use an installer that includes all of the additional tools like PSCP and PSFTP click the putty-0.67-installer.exe link (or latest version).
+    - Under the "**For Windows on Intel x86**" heading, click on the "**putty.exe**" link to download the latest release version to your computer.
+Or if you prefer to use an installer that includes all of the additional tools like PSCP and PSFTP click the "**putty-0.67-installer.exe**" link (or latest version).

     ![PuTTY Downloads](images/03010-PuttyDownload.png)